zedlopez/ifm/Examples/ChronicHintingSyndrome.md

 	say "He shrugs weakly."

 When play begins:
 	say "'Just put that down anywhere,' says [Nathan], as you come into the room.
 He's sitting in the sickbed with his legs straight out in front of him.
 'I don't care where.'
-His voice is weak, but it sharpens up for the last remark: 'And don't make a lot of noise about it.'line-so-blankConsidering that he woke you from a sound slumber to beg you to bring this thing over, his attitude is a bit much.
+His voice is weak, but it sharpens up for the last remark: 'And don't make a lot of noise about it.'

+Considering that he woke you from a sound slumber to beg you to bring this thing over, his attitude is a bit much.
 You stare dubiously at the awkward crystal sculpture in your hands.";
 	now Nathan knows every subject.

 Instead of asking Nathan about something while the player carries the sculpture, say "[Nathan] moans dramatically and refuses to be drawn into conversation."